x-rojas-io/credit-card-fraud-detection/README.md

 * A “missed fraud” can mean financial loss, reputational damage, or regulatory penalties.
 * A “false alarm” is just an inconvenient flag—tolerable up to a point.

-So the goal shifts from maximizing accuracy to optimizing intervention impact under strict false-positive constraints.
+So the goal shifts from maximizing accuracy to optimizing intervention impact under strict false/positive constraints.

 ⸻